d2l-ai/d2l-en/chapter_appendix_math/geometry-linear-algebric-ops.md

 In an $n$-dimensional vector space, a hyperplane has $d-1$ dimensions and divides the space into two half-spaces.

-Let us start with an example.
+Let's start with an example.
 Suppose that we have a column vector $\mathbf{w}=[2,1]^\top$.
 We want to know, "what are the points $\mathbf{v}$ with $\mathbf{w}\cdot\mathbf{v} = 1$?"
 By recalling the connection between dot products and angles above :eqref:`eq_angle_forumla`, we can see that this is equivalent to